kangaechu/aws-vault-alfred-workflow/README.md

 `aws [profile name]`

 The profile name corresponds to the profile name in `$HOME/.aws/config`.
-Internally launch the `aws-vault login` command and launch Chrome with a separate profile.
+Internally launch the `aws-vault login` command and launch your browser with a separate profile.

+## Support browsers

+- Google Chrome
+- Firefox

+When you want to use firefox, follow this instructions.

+1. Open Alfred Preference, then open Workflows.
+2. Select Open AWS via aws-vault.
+3. Select [x] icon.
+4. From Workflow Environment Variables, change preferred_browser variable from `chrome` to `firefox`.

 ## Requirements